paritytech/polkadot-sdk/src/api/extrinsic_unstable_submitAndWatch.md

 The `error` event indicates that an internal error within the client has happened.

-Examples include: the runtime crashes, the runtime is missing the function to validate a extrinsic, the format of the value returned by the runtime is invalid, etc.
+Examples include: the runtime crashes, the runtime is missing the function to validate an extrinsic, the format of the value returned by the runtime is invalid, etc.

 This typically indicates a bug in the runtime of the chain or an incompatibility between the client and the runtime of the chain, and there is nothing the end user can do to fix the problem.